Triangulated categories of relative 1-motives: Commutative group schemes and motives

 Finally, we look more closely at the case of a relative smooth projective curve, where things are simpler.

-\begin{prop} Let $f:C\ra S$ be a smooth projective relative curve ($S$ arbitrary).
-Then $f$ is Pic-smooth, and $\sNS_{C/S}$ is represented by a lattice canonically isomorphic to $\BQ[\pi_0(C/S)]$.
-In particular, for any $g:T\ra S$, the morphism $v_g:g^*P(C/S)\ra P(C_T/T)$ is an isomorphism. \end{prop} \begin{proof} When $f$ has connected fibers, this is contained in the computation of relative Picard schemes for smooth projective curves in \cite[Theorem 9.3.1]{BLR}.
+\begin{prop} Let $f:C\ra S$ be a smooth projective relative curve (with $S$ arbitrary).
+Then $f$ is Pic-smooth, and $\sNS^{\sm}_{C/S}$ is represented by a lattice canonically isomorphic to $\BQ[\pi_0(C/S)]$.
+In particular, for any $g:T\ra S$, the morphism $v_g:g^{-1}P(C/S)\ra P(C_T/T)$ is an isomorphism. \end{prop} \begin{proof} When $f$ has connected fibres, this is contained in the computation of relative Picard schemes for smooth projective curves in \cite[Theorem 9.3.1]{BLR}.
 Since $\pi_0(C/S)$ is finite \'etale, the general case follows by \'etale descent.
-The addendum comes from the fact that the construction of $\pi_0(C/S)$ commutes with arbitrary base change. \end{proof}
+The addendum comes from Corollary~\ref{cor:Picard_bc} and the fact that the construction of $\pi_0(C/S)$ commutes with arbitrary base change. \end{proof}

-We also adopt a more traditional notation in this special case.
+We adopt a special notation in this case.

 \begin{notation} Let $f:C\ra S$ be a smooth projective relative curve.
-We call the abelian scheme $\Pic^{0,\red}(C/S)$ the \emph{(relative) Jacobian} of $C$ over $S$, and we denote it by $\Jac(C/S)$. \end{notation}
+We call the abelian scheme $\Pic^{0,\red}_{C/S}$ the \emph{(relative) Jacobian} of $C$ over $S$, and we denote it by $\Jac(C/S)$. \end{notation}